valeIT/valeIT.github.io/_posts/2019-10-29-Automatic-Testing-On-My-Blog.md

 ![](/assets/article-images/travis-ci-2019-10-27.png)

-But that's not all, if you zoom out there was even one day with more than one hundred.
-Don't ask why, I have no idea.
+But that's not all and it is surely NOT the most builds per day to date.
+If you zoom out there was one day with more than one hundred builds.
+Don't ask why that is, I have no idea.

 ![](/assets/article-images/travis-ci-2019-10-27-2.png)